dani-santos-code/image_uploader_api/README.md

 ## Validation and Sanitization

 MongoDB provides a wait to to build custom validators with `validate()`, which is used in this project in combination with [validator.js](https://www.npmjs.com/package/validator)

+## Password Security

+[Bcryptjs](https://www.npmjs.com/package/bcryptjs) is used to hash plain text to be stored in the DB

+A `pre` middleware is used in Mongo in order to hash passwords before saving it to the database